Skip to main content

 Procedure:

-If you do not want to log each Receiver SMTP block to the event log, you can disable these entries using a Registry entry.
+If you do not want to log each Receiver SMTP block to the event log, you can disable these entries using an Advanced Setting or Registry entry.
 This entry affects logging of relay attempts, excessive RSETs, and invalid commands.

 • In version 8.X: HKEY_LOCAL_MACHINE\SOFTWARE\Trustwave\Secure Email Gateway\Default\Receiver

-3. Create a new DWORD (integer) value named SuppressEventLogOnAttack
+• Enter the value as a new DWORD value named SuppressEventLogOnAttack with value 1.

-5. Commit configuration and restart the Receiver service on processing nodes.
+• Commit the configuration changes and restart the MailMarshal Receiver service on each node.

 Note: